christophhart/hise_documentation/scriptnode/101/gain_example.md

 modified: 21.11.2021
 ---

+**INTRO**

+In this chapter we'll build a simple Gain effect.
+This will show you the basics of creating Main parameters, adding and connecting nodes in the network graph.

  **1 - HOW TO ADD AND CONNECT NODES :**

-Let's build a simple Gain Knob :

 **The nodes we'll use :**